YU-Zhejian/yuzj_linux_workshop/lab2/03_autotools_scp/Readme.md

 # autoreconf: Leaving directory '.'
 ```

 Note that this also generates `Makefile.in` from `Makefile.am` since we require GNU AutoMake in `configure.ac`.
-It also generates `ltmain.sh`, a Shell script containing GNU LibTool under the current platform.
+It also generates `ltmain.sh`, a shell script containing GNU LibTool under the current platform.
 If your `configure.ac` does not require above modules, they may not be presented.

 Now we have `configure`.
 Let's do the configuration.
 The script will turn `Makefile.in` into `Makefile`, allowing us to build the program using GNU Make.